jaylordlagud2022/jaylordlagud2022/README.md

 Edfolio streamlines book purchasing for students, ensuring a seamless connection with Skooltek and enriching the overall educational experience.

+For more information about Edfolio, you can visit their website [here](https://www.edfolio.co/).

 # Skooltek Meet

 Skooltek Meet is a web conference platform similar to Google Meet or Zoom, designed and implemented for seamless virtual communication within the Skooltek ecosystem.